technology-raasta/species_classification/README.md

 # species_classification

-Currently This is for Demo
+Currently This is for Demo Purpose